bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-asymmetric-numeral-systems.rst

 Instead of our previous idea of even and odds, what we'll be doing is extending this idea and "coloring" each number.
 So for an alphabet of size 3, we might color things red, green and blue.
-Figure 3 shows a few examples with this alphabet with :math:`n=3` quantization for a few different examples (this is analogous to Figure 1).
+Figure 3 shows a few examples with this alphabet with :math:`n=3` quantization for a few different distributions (this is analogous to Figure 1).

 .. figure:: /images/ans_rans.png